Isolated points on modular curves: Introduction

 \subsection{Acknowledgments}

 This work was undertaken under the supervision of Samir Siksek, whom the author thanks for their continued guidance and support.
-The author also thanks Maarten Derickx, James Rawson and David Zywina for helpful and insightful conversations which have greatly influenced the direction of this work.
+The author also thanks Maarten Derickx, David Holmes, James Rawson and David Zywina for helpful and insightful conversations which have greatly influenced the direction of this work, and the referees for useful comments on earlier versions of this work.
+This work was supported by the Additional Funding Programme for Mathematical Sciences, delivered by EPSRC (EP/V521917/1) and the Heilbronn Institute for Mathematical Research.
+For the purpose of open access, the author has applied a Creative Commons Attribution (CC-BY) licence to any Author Accepted Manuscript version arising from this submission.